You're a Good Man, Charlie Brown: Original

-Charlie Brown and Linus are together, as his friends give their various opinions of him ("Opening").
-Today everyone is calling him a "good man".
-They state he could be king.
-Lucy, however says he could be king if he wasn't so wishy-washy ("You're A Good Man, Charlie Brown").
-Lucy expresses her deep infatuation with Schroeder and asks him what he thinks of the idea of marriage.
-Schroeder is aware of her feelings, but remains aloof as he plays his piano.
-Lucy then exclaims: "My Aunt Marion was right.
-Never try to discuss marriage with a musician" ("Schroeder").
+Charlie Brown and Linus van Pelt are together, as his friends provide exposition and give their various opinions of him ("Opening").
+One morning, Charlie Brown wakes to his friends celebrating him as a "good man" with the potential to do anything ("You're A Good Man, Charlie Brown").
+Linus's older sister Lucy expresses her deep infatuation with Schroeder and asks him what he thinks of the idea of marriage.
+Schroeder is aware of her feelings, but remains aloof as he plays his piano, much to her disappointment ("Schroeder").

-Schroeder is walking around in the sun, happy with all the peace and quiet.
+Schroeder walks around in the sun, happy with all the peace and quiet.
 However, that is soon interrupted by Lucy screaming for a ball.
-Snoopy is lying on top of his doghouse, relaxing vacantly and peacefully.
-He daydreams that all the children are adoring him, and saying he's “the best dog in the world”.
-Birds start to poke his stomach, and then he begins to daydream about being a wild jungle beast.
-In a few minutes, however, he is back to his peaceful state ("Snoopy").
+Snoopy lies on top of his doghouse, daydreaming about all the children adoring him until birds start to poke his stomach; he then begins to daydream about being a wild jungle beast.
+He soon realizes his fear of heights in this fantasy and returns to his peaceful state ("Snoopy").

 Linus enters, holding his blanket and sucking his thumb.
-Lucy and Patty show up and mock him for this habit.
+Lucy and Peppermint Patty show up and mock him for this habit.
 Lucy tries to pull away the blanket, but fails.
 Linus decides to abandon his blanket and move on, only to come running back to it in desperation.
 After the girls leave, Linus decides to relax with his blanket until he can outgrow it ("My Blanket and Me").
-Charlie Brown appears, trying to get his unusually stubborn kite to soar in the air.
+Charlie Brown tries to get his unusually stubborn kite to soar in the air.
 Eventually, he succeeds in doing this, and he enjoys a few minutes of triumph before the kite plummets to the ground ("The Kite").